Tuesday, September 11, 2001

 About two weeks ago while traveling through middle America, I noticed how wonderful it was to see symbols of freedom, our American flags proudly on display.
 I was also reminded of some specific ordinances put in place which resulted from the terror attacks on our country.
 Where mere extended gravel driveways between farms and homes stemming off of lesser traveled county roads displayed green placard serial numbering systems designated to them.
 Most never having proper signage to begin with, much less an official name until after 9/11 required every single road in the U.S. to be properly identified.

-I’m not sure if I realized in the past 20 years, up until now, how much 9/11 has affected me, especially in most recent circumstances.
-The deep sensitivity and fresh memories of my own personal experiences, which could fill volumes, is still there.
+I’m not sure if I realized in the past 20 years, up until now, how much 9/11 has affected me in ways I didn’t know before, especially in light of most recent circumstances.
+The deep unspoken awareness and sensitivity coupled with fresh memories of my own personal experiences, which could fill volumes.

 In fact it wasn’t until this summer when I finally picked up a book, a fictional one at that, where the main theme included detailed events of 9/11.
 Nonfiction maybe yes, but even more so for some reason it was the fictional accounts in the descriptions of books I would subconsciously pass up straightaway.
 I had more uneasiness in picking up The Devil’s Hand by Jack Carr than I did The Afghanistan Papers: A Secret History of the War by Craig Whitlock.

 In remembrance of 9/11, I am reminded of that unifying spirit.
 And also a spirit that is not of fear.
 I’ve met amazing, brave, kind people who are still actively battling with all sorts of issues resulting from the tragic events.
 Even ones who are eager to learn, who are touched by experiences they never lived through.
 Inspiring others in the process.
 Remembering with them the lives we lost that day and the ones lost to the aftermath.